MamboBryan/newsletter/newsletter/2025-03-31/index/index.md

 ![Why Android Security Matters: Common Threats in Mobile Application and How We Can Fix Them](../assets/Why%20Android%20Security%20Matters%20Common%20Threats%20in%20Mobile%20Application%20and%20How%20We%20Can%20Fix%20Them.webp)

 Do you think that your Android app is secure? 🤣 Think again for [Brandy Odhiambo](https://x.com/_brandyodhiambo) educated the audience on the importance of Android Security.
-She started by narrating a short story about how she built an Animation app suing an API only to use an Android Security tool whoch revealed that her API Key was vulnerable to a Cyber Attack 🤡.
+She started by narrating a short story about how she built an Animation app using an API only to use an Android Security tool which revealed that her API Key was vulnerable to a Cyber Attack 🤡.
 The moral or rather lesson from this story is the importance of securing your Android app.
 Check out [her presentation](https://www.canva.com/design/DAGjCVViBVI/nwH_r55o8RUfSaHm2Tfkow/edit?utm_content=DAGjCVViBVI&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton) to learn more 📝...

 ## Backend Blitz: Supercharge Your Android Apps with Ktor, Redis, and MongoDB (Workshop) ⚙️